 - other documents as required under your immigration category.

-If you are a first-time applicant, you may also be required to submit a copy of your national identity document, such as driver’s license.
+If you are a first-time applicant, you may also be required to submit a copy of your national identity document, such as a driver’s license.

 Request for More Information